launchdarkly/openfeature-dotnet-server/README.md

 ## Learn more

 Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
-You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/node-js).
+You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/dotnet).

-The authoritative description of all properties and methods is in the [TypeScript documentation](https://launchdarkly.github.io/node-server-sdk/).
+The authoritative description of all properties and methods is in the [dotnet documentation](https://launchdarkly.github.io/dotnet-server-sdk/).

 ## Contributing